-Note: Any deferment paperwork sent to USAHS' registrar's office for enrollment verification is forwarded to the NSC on a weekly basis.
+Note: Any deferment paperwork sent to USAHS' registrar's office for enrollment verification is forwarded to the National Clearinghouse weekly.

 GAP Financing is necessary when the amount of money needed to fund the balance of tuition and living expenses is not covered by scholarships or Federal Unsubsidized loans.
-The Federal Direct Grad PLUS loan, private education loans and self-paying are a few financing options for the GAP.
+The Federal Direct Grad PLUS loan, private education loans and self-paying are a few financing options for GAP funding.